SippinOnJuiceBox/DSP-Chord-Detection/README.md

 ## Other info

-In the future we can use this tech to make something similar to apps like yousician, We can also use pre processing algorithms to get even more accurate results but for now what we have will work for almost any instruments.
+In the future we can use this tech to make something similar to apps like yousician or Shazam, We can also use pre processing algorithms to get even more accurate results but for now what we have will work for almost any instruments.

 ## Acknowledgements